Aero Turbo (Turbo Games): 96% RTP crash with sliding trap

 At $1 or higher stakes, the distribution is 0.96/m: 2x lands on ~48% of rounds, 5x on ~19%, 10x on ~10%.
 At $0.10 the distribution drops to 0.88/m, trimming those hit rates by ~8% across the board.
 The table below uses the $1+ band, the only one worth playing in.

 Crash-point distributions on Aero Turbo follow a geometric shape the same way Aviator's do, with the scale factor pinned to the RTP that applies to your current stake.
-For the $1 and above band (the only band worth playing in) the formula is approximately 0.96 / m.
+For the $1 and above band (the only band worth playing in) the formula is about 0.96 / m.
 Below $1 you scale down to 0.88 / m in the worst case, which is substantially worse across every target.

 | Target multiplier | Probability to reach | What it means in 100 rounds |